BOARD OF DIRECTORS

 Alisa Volkman is the Co-Founder of Babble, a leading website for parents and a platform for top women bloggers, which she launched with her husband, Rufus Griscom, in December 2006.
 Babble was acquired by The Walt Disney Company in 2011, where Alisa and Rufus are continuing to grow the property, expanding internationally and across Women’s Lifestyle.
 Alisa currently serves as Senior Director of Product and Sales Strategy for Disney Interactive’s Family Division, which consists of five digital properties and reaches over 17 million users per month.
 In her capacity as Senior Director, she oversees revenue strategy, influences product development, leads a team that creates and sells innovative content and social media executions for leading brands and develops cross-platform revenue opportunities with other divisions of TWDC including ABC, Marvel, Hyperion and ESPN.Before launching Babble, Alisa served as Vice President of Sales and Marketing at Nerve.com, where she grew advertising into Nerve’s largest source of revenue.

 Andrew Yang is the Founder and CEO of Venture for America, a fellowship program that places top college graduates in start-ups for 2 years in low-cost U.S. cities to generate job growth and train the next generation of entrepreneurs.
 Andrew has worked in start-ups and early stage growth companies as a founder or executive for more than twelve years.
 He was the CEO and President of Manhattan GMAT, a test preparation company that was acquired by the Washington Post/Kaplan in 2009.
 He has also served as the co-founder of an Internet company and an executive at a health care software start-up.
 He has appeared on CNBC, Fox News, TIME, Techcrunch, the Wall St. Journal, and many other media outlets.
-Andrew was named a Champion of Change by the White House for his work with Venture for America and one of Fast Company’s “100 Most Creative People in Business”.
+Andrew was named a Champion of Change by the White House for his work with Venture for America and one of Fast Company’s “100 Most Creative People in Business.”
 He is a graduate of Columbia Law and Brown University.
+His first book, “Smart People Should Build Things”, will be published in February 2014 and is available for pre-order now.

 Michael Borofsky is a Senior Vice President at MacAndrews & Forbes Holdings Inc. Prior to joining MacAndrews & Forbes in 2003, Mr. Borofsky was with the law firm of Skadden, Arps, Slate, Meagher & Flom LLP, where he specialized in mergers & acquisitions, and was an analyst in the treasury group of Goldman Sachs Group, Inc. He holds a B.A. from Yale University and a J.D. from Columbia Law School.